niels-oz/icon-generator-mcp/docs/icon-styles.md

 ### Black-White-Flat
 A monochromatic style that utilizes simple flat design principles with black outlines on white backgrounds.
 This style emphasizes clarity and minimalism through geometric shapes, uniform stroke weights, and the absence of gradients, shadows, or complex details.
 Icons are constructed using basic elements like rectangles, circles, and lines to create immediately recognizable symbols.
 - **Synonyms:** Monochrome, Black & White Icons, Line Art, Binary Color, Contrast Icons, Stark Flat

+### Retro
+A style that draws inspiration from past design eras, such as the pixel art of early video games, the grainy textures of vintage film, or the bold geometry of Art Deco.
+- **Synonyms:** Vintage, Nostalgic, Pixel Art, Art Deco